 An admitted patient only has one thing wrong with them (only get one diagnosis code)

-A patient will only have a change in status up to 4 times a day.
+A patient will only have a change in status up to 10times a day.

+Diagnoses are not gender or age specific

 Details – Backend SQL

 Provider – represents application’s user (healthcare provider).
 Include twitter user id used to recognize user by their twitter login.
 Will include user role.